Sign up to find colleges and scholarships that are right for you in the USA

 Conscientious has two meanings.
 Its first meaning refers to someone who works thoroughly, and the second relates to someone’s conscience.

-The challenging aspect of spelling this word arises from the arrangement of vowels in the middle and at the end of the word.
+The difficulty in spelling this word comes from the arrangement of vowels in the middle and at the end of the word.

 “Conscientious” is difficult to spell due to its combination of letters and sounds.
-It has an uncommon sequence of syllables and a variety of consonant combinations that are not often seen in English.
+It has an uncommon sequence of syllables and a variety of consonant combinations rarely seen in English.

 The silent “i” in the middle, sandwiched between two syllables with distinct vowel sounds, adds complexity.

-The length and infrequent use of the word also contributes to the challenge of spelling it.
+The length and infrequent use of the word also contribute to the challenge of spelling it.

 4. Manoeuvre